giovanni-cutri/soccer-players-in-common/README.md

 ## Usage

-Run *main.py* and follow the instructions printed on the screen: type the number of teams you are interested in and then the name of said teams, as they are reported on worldfootball.net.
+Run *main.py* and follow the instructions printed on the screen: type the number of teams you are interested in and then the names of said teams, as they are reported on worldfootball.net.

 You will get a list containing the names of the players.